freenas/freenas-docs/userguide/tasks.rst

-.. note:: The time chosen for the Cloud Sync refers to the time that the task is able to start syncing.
-It does not mean that is when the task operates. :ref:`Cron Jobs` determine the time of operation for the task.
+.. note:: The time chosen for the Cloud Sync refers to the time that the task is allowed to start syncing. :ref:`Cron Jobs` determine the time of operation for the task.

 :numref:`Figure %s <tasks_cloudsync_status_fig>` shows a cloud sync called *backup-acctg* that "pushes" a file to cloud storage.
 The last run finished